aarmey/CV/Biosketch.md

 The goal of this project is to study sets of resistance mechanisms to RTK-targeted therapies, in order to identify commonalities and ways to determine which mechanism may be driving individual tumors.

 Role: PI

+### Completed Research Support

+Frontier Research Program Initiator Award, Koch Institute, MIT \hfill 6/1/2015 – 6/1/2016
+Quantitative and Multiplexed Tools for Probing G-Protein Coupled Receptor Activation
+The goal of this project was to develop a novel multiplexed G-protein activation assay able to globally assess their activity.
+Role: Co-PI